grassmunk/Chicago95/INSTALL.md

 #### GTK Overlay Scrollbars
 Note: You may have to enable `view hidden folders` in your file manager to see hidden files.

-GTK Overlay Scrollbars can be disabled from the `.xsessionrc` file located in the `Extras/override` folder.
+GTK Overlay Scrollbars can be disabled from the `.xsessionrc` file located in the `Chicago95-master/Extras/override` folder.

 Copy the .xsessionrc file into your user directory `/home/$USER/` or append the contents if you already have a .xsessionrc file.

 Log out then log back in.

-#### Icons
-To install the icons copy the folders `Icons/Chicago95` and `Icons/Chicago95-tux`to `~/.icons`.

-In XFCE select Settings -> Appearance.
-Click on 'Icons' and select `Chicago95`.

-To use the default Windows 95 icon size on the desktop and file manager, first right click the desktop and select Desktop Settings.
-Go to the Icons tab and set "Icon size" to 32.
-Next, inside Thunar, right-click and select Normal Size, then right-click again and select Zoom Out.

 #### Desktop background color
 If you want to use the default Windows 95 gray instead of a background image, right click the desktop and select Desktop Settings.
 On the Background tab, set "Color" to "Solid color", and for the first color picker set "Color name" to #008080.
 Disable the background image by setting "Style" to "None".